 The maze of narrow streets reminds of the Moors occupation and give the old town an Arab flavor.

 When history goes back thousands of years, the concept of “old” and “new” are relative.
 The Jesuits founded the Sé Nova in 1598.
-After they were banned from Portugal in the mid-1700s, the cathedral became the new episcopal seat.
+After their banning from Portugal in the mid-1700s, the cathedral became the new episcopal seat.
 That’s the reason it was and still is called the New Cathedral.

 The facade is a beautiful example of classic architecture in its lower half.
 In contrast, the upper half is a delightful display of Baroque style.
 The interior mostly dates back to the 17th century, blending Baroque and Neoclassical styles.